netdsg/FlatArc/README.md

 The backup directories will be found in /usr/local/flatarc/backups/

-Currently supported backups (Please open an issue if you'd like to see others):
+Currently supported running configuration backups (Please open an issue if you'd like to see others):
+- VyOS
 - Cisco IOS
 - JUNOS
 - Flat files that can be retrieved via SCP.